Pogify/pogify/README.md

 ## Todo List

-- [ ] Make a looping script or something that people can use to develop the listener player without 2 accounts.
+- [x] Make a looping script or something that people can use to develop the listener player without 2 accounts. (available in pogify/pogify-nginx-container)
 - [x] code comments
 - [ ] tests
 - [x] debouncer for client events (would fix no. 15 of Known Issues)